French people in Japan

-There is a small community of French people in Japan, consisting of approximately 13,000 people.
+In December 2025, there were 17,088 registered French citizens in Japan.

 Overview

 The French community in Japan has been steadily increasing, rising by more than 35% in the last decade.
 French expatriates who are working in Japan with leading foreign companies came from many different industries such as chemicals and crystal-ware.
 As far as inbound tourism from France is concerned, France ranked at 15th place in 2018, with 304,900 French tourists visiting Japan.

 There are four bilingual schools, 60 cultural associations, and over 700 companies in Japan.

-From 15,000 French people in Japan about 7,500 of them live in Tokyo alone, which makes it the largest European population in Tokyo.
+From 17,088 French people in Japan about 8,415 of them live in Tokyo alone, which makes it the largest European population in Tokyo.
 Many of them work in a French restaurant or at pastry.
 The numbers of pastries led by French pastry chef in Japan has increased since the past 10 years.